maxtsap/florio_tt/README.md

 - This Docker setup is optimized for **production builds**.
 For full-featured development experience, consider using DevContainers or overriding the Compose file.
 - The `config/master.key` is included in the repository **only for test purposes**. **Do not commit this key in production projects.**

+## 🧭 Project Overview

+This application uses a **REST API** architecture.
+The reason for choosing REST is:

+- It’s a well-established, widely supported standard
+- It allows for stateless, scalable and easily testable APIs
+- It fits the nature of the application which involves predictable CRUD-like operations

+REST makes it easy to integrate with various frontend clients or external services without requiring complex protocol layers.

+---

+### ✅ CI/CD Integration

+This project is configured with **GitHub Actions** to automatically run:

+- ✅ RSpec tests
+- ✅ RuboCop lint checks

+This ensures that all pull requests and commits maintain code quality and pass validation before being merged.